-Join Chris Goward for an in-depth discussion in this video Understanding best practices vs. testing, part of Conversion Rate Optimization Fundamentals.
+Join Chris Goward for an in-depth discussion in this video Understanding best practices vs. testing, part of Learning Conversion Rate Optimization.

 So, there are two schools of thought in conversion optimization.
 One, those who believe in so-called best practices and the other are those who emphasize testing.
 Now the first say that by simply focusing on the goal of lifting conversion rates and maybe copying examples of other good marketing.
 Your marketing is going to improve.
 Now I disagree.
 Based on thousands of tests we've run at wider funnels since 2007.
 We found that many of the commonly held so-called best practices and marketing practices actually fail in real A-B testing.